chinasaur/CBPSpikesortDemo/README.md

 This package contains demonstration code for sorting/estimating spikes of neurons recorded on one or more extracellular electrodes.
-Unlike the commonly used clustering methods, this method can correctly recover temporally overlapping spikes through use of a sparse inverse algorithm known as Continuous Basis Pursuit (CBP).
+Unlike commonly used clustering methods, this method can correctly recover temporally overlapping spikes through use of a sparse inverse algorithm known as Continuous Basis Pursuit (CBP).
 The method is described in this publication: